joao-faust/nest-todo-list/README.md

 - Database management with TypeORM;
 - Authentication and authorization with JWT;
 - Object serialization when returning sensitive data to the client;

+This project is connected to the [next-todo-list](https://github.com/joao-faust/next-todo-list) repository.